soloclz/agreed-time/docs/developer/guide.md

 ---

-## 5. Event Access and Management Strategy
+## 5. Event Access and Management Strategy (current implementation)

 This section outlines the planned approach for managing access to event pages, balancing ease-of-use with necessary security and privacy considerations, especially before a full user authentication system is in place.